Zekai/EulerDB/README.md

 Dot 2: Schooling: CNC Project

-I happend to code the CNC/CAM system for a commercial project in my college, which required lots of Graph knowledge.
-And I don't know which is chicken, which is egg, but I was also doing good in the graph part for both database and algorithm at schoool.
+I happened to code the CNC/CAM system for a commercial project in my college, which required lots of Graph knowledge.
+And I don't know which is chicken, which is egg, but I was also doing good in the graph part for both database and algorithm at school.

 Dot 3: Career: Graph Database (GD) or Google's Devil